mgnsk/dotfiles/README.md

 # Toolbox

-The toolbox is a rootless immutable development environment container running on podman.
+The toolbox is an immutable development environment container.
 It's main application is running neovim.
 The following is a guide on how to run the toolbox without installing the dotfiles onto the host machine.